obsicn/nodejs-microservices-example-app/INSTALLING_OTEL.md

 - Test standalone your collector by sending him a trace
   - from `./otel-collector` folder, run `curl -iv -H "Content-Type: application/json" http://127.0.0.1:4318/v1/traces -d @./test/small_data.json`
-  - Both in the otel-collector container console and in page http://127.0.0.1:55679/debug/tracez, you should see a new trace appearing
+  - both in the otel-collector container console and in page http://127.0.0.1:55679/debug/tracez, you should see a new trace appearing

 - Now test again your application on pages http://127.0.0.1:4000 and http://127.0.0.1:4000/api/data
   - you should also see trace appearing in your collector console